Marriage of Figaro (Mad Men): Plot

-Don meets again with Rachel Menken.
-That afternoon, he meets her at the store, where she gives him a tour and tells him stories about when she was a young girl and her father ran the store.
+Don goes with Rachel to her family's department store, where she gives him a tour and tells him stories about when she was a young girl and her father ran the store.
 On the rooftop, she shows him the store's guard dogs.
-She tells Don that her mother died giving birth to her and Don kisses her impulsively, then admits to her that he is married.
-In response, Rachel tells Don that she wants someone else put in charge of her account.
+Rachel tells Don that her mother died giving birth to her and Don kisses her impulsively, then admits to her that he is married.
+In response, Rachel tells Don that she wants someone else put in charge of her account at Sterling Cooper.

-That weekend, Don and Betty prepare for Sally's birthday party.
+That weekend, Don and Betty prepare for their daughter Sally's birthday party.
 Don spends the morning assembling a playhouse for her while heavily drinking beer.
 When the guests arrive, the children play outside while Betty gossips with the other housewives about Helen Bishop, a divorcée who has just moved into the neighborhood.
-Helen, arrives at the party with her son Glen, but she is treated like an outcast due to her failed marriage.
-They imply to her that she's promiscuous, and the ladies also find it highly suspicious that she frequently goes for long walks in the neighborhood.
+Helen arrives at the party with her son Glen, but she is treated like an outcast due to her failed marriage.
+The housewives imply to her that she's promiscuous and find it suspicious that she frequently goes for long walks in the neighborhood.
 The fathers at the party, meanwhile, leer at her and one propositions her.

-Don films the party with a handheld camera, and notices in all of the suburban flirtations, gossiping, back-biting, and one-upmanship, one couple sharing a genuinely tender and loving moment, which appears to distress him.
+Don films the party with a handheld camera, and notices in all of the suburban flirtations, gossiping, back-biting and one-upmanship, one couple sharing a genuinely tender and loving moment, which appears to distress him.
 Betty sees Don and Helen standing together, and quickly rushes out to ask him to pick up Sally's birthday cake.
 However, after getting the cake, he drives by his house without stopping.
 Betty is humiliated in front of all of the neighbors, while the children are disappointed.
 He finally returns late that night, the party long over, accompanied by a dog.
 Don gives Sally the dog as a gift.
 This recalls what Rachel told him on the roof about how a dog can be everything to a little girl.
 However, Betty's reaction is ambivalent.